The Maneater

-The Maneater is the official, editorially independent student news publication of the University of Missouri.
+The Maneater is an official, editorially independent student news publication at the University of Missouri.
 The Maneater editorial and advertising staffs are composed entirely of students, with the exception of a professional business adviser.
 Financially, The Maneater is a non-profit publication funded by advertisers.
 The newspaper is distributed free of charge, and all aspects of its website remain accessible at no cost to readers.
 The editorial department of The Maneater remains independent from any student governments and organizations, as well as the Missouri School of Journalism and university itself.

 History

 The Maneater was founded in 1955 by Joel Gold, then a sociology student, as editor-in-chief and Jim Willard as business manager.
 Gold took over the former newspaper, then named the Missouri Student and controlled by the Delta Upsilon fraternity.
 Gold renamed it The Maneater to reflect a more aggressive news angle and transitioned the paper into an independent watchdog of the university.

 Regarding the name change, Gold wrote in the first issue of The Maneater, “The name ‘Missouri Student’ reflected the editorial policy of the former paper quite well.
 It signified nothing....
 The Maneater by its very name cannot content itself with merely presenting the news....
 The Maneater is a tiger with fangs bared and claws sharpened ready to analyze the facts and then to pounce.
 A tiger exists because it is, and not for one group or another.”